AI Agents in Modern Enterprises Businesse - Copy

 Simple Reflex Agents

-Simple reflex agents operate strictly based on predefined rules and current input data.
+Operate strictly based on predefined rules and current input data.
 They respond to specific situations based on condition-action rules without storing past experiences.
-These agents excel at straightforward, repetitive enterprise tasks that follow clear if-then logic.
-Primarily used in basic automation scenarios, they can reset passwords by detecting specific keywords in conversations or automatically trigger email responses when users register for services.
-Despite their simplicity, these agents remain valuable in resource-constrained environments where consistent, instantaneous responses are critical.
+Excellent for straightforward, repetitive enterprise tasks that follow clear if-then logic.

 Model-Based Reflex Agents

-Model-based reflex agents maintain an internal representation of their environment, enabling them to track changes and make informed decisions even with incomplete information.
+Maintain an internal representation of their environment, enabling them to track changes and make informed decisions even with incomplete information.
 These agents predict the consequences of their actions before executing them.
-Specifically in enterprise settings, they monitor IT infrastructure, identify traffic patterns without complete sensor data, and optimize environmental controls by adjusting based on inferred room occupancy.
-Their ability to function in partially observable environments makes them essential for complex operational monitoring.

 Goal-Based Agents